Synthird/command-line-skyscraper/README.md

 ## Example of a skyscraper that can be printed

-This skyscraper has seven floors and a lightning rod that three dots tall
+This skyscraper has seven floors and a lightning rod that is three dots tall.

 ```
    .